 The Issuer is a participant or signatory to various industry principles and initiatives that are designed to help mitigate E&S risk within its business activities or advance responsible business practices.
-The Issuer may be exposed to legal, regulatory or reputation risk in the event that it does not fully implement these frameworks or meet these commitments, goals or targets, either as a result of its own actions or due to external factors.
-More specifically, the Issuer's ability to achieve its climate and sustainable finance-related commitments, goals and targets will depend on the collective efforts and actions across a wide range of stakeholders outside of its control, and there can be no assurance that they will be achieved.
+The Issuer may be exposed to legal, regulatory or reputation risk for participating in these frameworks, making these or other E&S-related commitments or not fully implementing these frameworks or meeting these or other E&S-related commitments, goals or targets, either as a result of its own actions or due to external factors, which could cause the Issuer's actual results to differ materially from the Issuer's expectations expressed in such commitments, goals and targets.
+More specifically, the Issuer's ability to achieve its E&S-related commitments, goals and targets will depend on the collective efforts and actions across a wide range of stakeholders outside of its control, and there can be no assurance that they will be achieved.
+In addition, the Issuer's E&S-related commitments, goals and targets are aspirational and may need to be changed or recalibrated as data improves and as climate science, transition pathways and market regarding standards. methodologies. metrics measurements evolve, which may result in the Issuer withdrawing from or modifying the Issuer's membership in certain frameworks, principles and initiatives.